jckuri/Sensor-Fusion-and-Object-Tracking/README.md

 Here is the github repository of my solution: https://github.com/jckuri/Sensor-Fusion-and-Object-Tracking

 UPDATE: I already fixed 2 errors of my first submission.
 So, I can pass without problems.
-Here is my new solution, which is not submitted yet.<br/>
+Here is my new solution:<br/>
 https://github.com/jckuri/Sensor-Fusion-and-Object-Tracking-2